jonny-edyn/personal-website/content/blog/2023-roundup/index.md

 description: "I’ve decided to join the mob and start putting down on the keys an annual round-up of my year in music, films, podcast and books (etc etc).
 Let me know if you’ve got some suggestions that I missed.
 It’s been a whirlwind of year both personally and professionally."
 ---

-I’ve decided to join the mob and start putting down on the keys an annual round-up of my year in music, films, podcast, restaurants and books (etc, etc).
-Please allow the self-indulgence for a few minutes.
-Let me know if you’ve got some suggestions or there is something that I have missed.
+I’ve decided to join the mob and put down on the keys an annual round-up of my year in music, films, podcast, restaurants and books (etc, etc).
+So, please allow the self-indulgence for a few minutes.
+Let me know if you’ve got some suggestions or if there is something that I've missed.
 It’s been a whirlwind of year both personally and professionally.
 Bring on 2024 💪

 #### Music:

-I’ve haven’t purchased a record this year and haven’t been listening to as much music as previous years.
-I think the proliferation of decent podcasts is a prime suspect for this, however, I’ve still be creating monthly playlist - if I like a song, I add it to the respective month playlist it was found.
+I haven’t purchased a record this year and haven’t been listening to as much music as previous years.
+I think the prime suspect for this is the proliferation of decent podcasts, however, I’ve still be creating monthly playlist - if I like a song, I add it to the respective month playlist it was found.
 It acts as a listening book of the year which you can review and reflect on how mind space effects listening habits and visa versa.

 Standout tracks/bands/albums are: